epiviz/epiviz-desktop-app/README.md

 ## Linux
 `node_modules/.bin/build --linux deb rpm`

-## electron input parameters to launch from command line
+## epiviz app input parameters to launch from command line
     port = websocket port number
     workspace = load workspace (not implemented)
     gist = gist id (not implemented)

+If installed as system app -

+`epiviz --port=7123`

+If epiviz app was build locally -

+on windows and linux
-`electron main.js --port=7123`
+`/path/to/epiviz/app --port=7123`

+on mac
+`open -a /path/to/epiviz/app -n --args --port-7123`